TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

     Pattern does not only cover single domain objects but, in the event, also a complex aggregate.

-If an Argument is identified as invalid, the already implemented method :php:`errorAction()` of
+If an argument is identified as invalid, the already implemented method :php:`errorAction()` of
 :php:`ActionController` is called instead of the method :php:`showAction()`.
 The method then generates a message